 The County’s First Microbrewery: Shipwrecked

-Door County got its first brewery in 1997 with the opening of Shipwrecked in Egg Harbor.
-Housed in a historic building in the center of Egg Harbor that dates to 1882, the brewery and restaurant is open year round, serving soups, salads, sandwiches, and specialities alongside an array of delicious taps.
+Door County's oldest operating brewery is Shipwrecked in Egg Harbor.
+Housed in a historic building in the center of Egg Harbor that dates to 1882, the brewery and restaurant is open year round, serving soups, salads, sandwiches, and specialties alongside an array of delicious taps.

 Brewmaster Rich Zielke is in charge of brewing the hand-crafted Door County beers and he covers off on the favorite varieties with a Bayside Blonde Ale, Captain’s Copper Ale, Door County Cherry Wheat, and Peninsula Porter—plus regularly adding seasonal brews.